Mean-Street/DistributedSystemForDataManagement/client/README.md

 ```

 ## Notes on Cassandra
-Date is a string formatted: "dd/mm/yyyy hh:mm:ss".
+Date is a string formatted: ""yyyy-MM-dd'T'HH:mm:ss".
-The HTTP request is a post with JSON formatted like: {"begin": "dd/mm/yyyy hh", "end": "dd/mm/yyyy hh"}
+The HTTP request is a post with JSON formatted like: {"begin": "yyyy-MM-dd HH", "end": "yyyy-MM-dd HH"}

 ## How to use
 Without docker :